CZEMacLeod/MSBuild.SDK.SystemWeb/docs/SDK.md

 | ------- | --------------- | -------- |
 | `Microsoft.Net.Compilers.Toolset` | 4.5.0 | `MicrosoftNetCompilersToolset_Version` |
 | `Microsoft.CodeDom.Providers.DotNetCompilerPlatform` | 3.6.0 | `MicrosoftCodeDomProvidersDotNetCompilerPlatform_Version` |

+## Project Configuration and Launch Profiles

+Most settings (such as those shown in `Properties` above), should now be configurable in the project